The Horse Lurja: Italy

 Folklorist Domenico Comparetti collected a tale titled Il drago ("The Dragon") from Pisa, which was later published by author Italo Calvino with the title The Dragon and the Enchanted Filly (Italian: Il Drago e la cavallina fatata).
 In this tale, a childless king and queen pray to God for a son until they are expecting one.
 After the prince's birth, an astrologer predicts he will marry by his twentieth year and kill his wife, otherwise he will turn into a dragon.
 The royal couple become gravely worried about their son's future, but he lives out his days until he is 20 years old, when they arrange a marriage between him and the queen of England.
 The queen of England, however, has a magical talking filly who tells the queen about her betrothed's fate, and plots with her to have her ride on horseback to church.
 Following the filly's instructions, the queen rides to church and holds tight to the horse's neck; they ride like lightning away from the prince who, just as foretold, becomes a dragon.
 Back to the queen, the filly advises her to trade her royal clothes with a farmer, and to work as a stableboy in a nearby kingdom.
 The queen obeys.
 In this second kingdom, the king's son suspects the new stableboy is a female, and sets some tests to prove his gender: to have him make a bouquet of flowers, to cut the bread a certain way, and to practice fence with him.
 With the filly's advice, the queen of England avoids revealing her gender, but she does anyway and marries the king's son.
 After a while, war breaks out, and the king's son borrows the queen of England's filly as his mount.
 Before they depart, the filly gives the queen three hairs of its mane to use in an emergency.
 While the king's son is away at war, the queen gives birth to "beautiful" twins, and writes her husband a letter.
 The messenger, however, is intercepted by the now draconic prince, who falsifies a sequence of letters that culminates with the queen and her children being ordered to be burned at a pyre.
 The queen's mother-in-law decides to spare them and sets them adrift on a boat with provisions, while they burn dummies in the pyre.
-Now adrift at sea, the dragon is ready to attack the queen of England and her children, but she breaks out each of the filly's three hairs to create magic obstacles: first, a thicket, then a wide river and a mighty fire, but the dragon goes through each one.
+Now adrift at sea, the dragon is ready to attack the queen of England and her children, but she breaks out each of the filly's three hairs to create magic obstacles: first, a thicket, then a wide river, and lastly a mighty fire, but the dragon goes through each one.
 To the queen's relief, her friend, the filly, appears in the nick of time to battle to the dragon to the death: the dragon dies, but so does the filly.
 The queen cries over her dead friend, but notices that a castle appeared nearby.
 A woman at a window signs the queen to enter it, and welcomes her, saying she is the filly, but now her enchantment was over since she killed the dragon.
 Back to the king's son, he returns from war and learns of the false letters, and decides to sail the seas until he finds his wife.
 He sails to the shore where he sees the dead bodies of the dragon and the filly, and the castle in the distance, where he reunited with his family.